 day ecosystem to calculate number of large carcasses available for T. rex to eat.
 They contend that smaller,

-compete as scavangers and would have therefore had to hunt large prey (Carbone, et al., 2011).
+compete as a scavanger and would have had to hunt large prey (Carbone, et al., 2011).
 If T. rex wasn't

 a predator, there would have to be another top apex predator.
 None have been found.

-Predatory evidence from studying the anatomy of T. rex, the healed hadrosaur vertebra, and the ecological study is hard to refute.
+Predatory evidence from studying the anatomy of T. rex, the healed hadrosaur vertebra and the ecological study is hard to refute.
 In light of this research, it seems clear that T. rex was an active predator.
-However, this doesn't mean it wouldn't have scavenged.
-Like apex carnivores today, they exhibit both predatory and scavenging behaviors.
-Just exactly how much T. rex hunted vs. scavenged will probably never be known, and it probably varied by the environmental conditions it lived in.
-What is known is T. rex was at the top of the food chain in Western North America during the late Cretaceous.
+However, like apex preditors today, it probably exhibit both predatory and scavenging behaviors.
+Just how much T. rex hunted vs. scavenged will probably never be known, and it probably varied by the environmental conditions it lived in.
+What is known is that T. rex was at the top of the food chain in Western North America during the late Cretaceous.

 RIGHT: Peck's Rex is a 38 foot, 21 year old dinosaur.